ITCMD/CMDS/README.md

                   and a new one opens at the same time.
  /TS        Use within a batch file to search for a Window Title String     The Window Title to search for with /TS
-            Note: DO NOT USE QUOTES WITH String
-            Note: You can have up to 8 spaces in the title.

  with /TS the errorlevel will be set to 1 if the title was not found.